 Procedures for conducting electronic voting by the GB

 For any decision, electronic voting is allowed.
-However, electronic voting cannot be used for electing Executive Committee member outlined in BY LAWS ARTICLE V: ELECTIONS section of this document.
+However, electronic voting cannot be used for electing Executive Committee members outlined in BY LAWS ARTICLE V: ELECTIONS section of this document.
 A 3-member panel, outside of EC and BOA, will be formed to oversee the electronic voting process to maintain neutrality and transparency of the process.
 Such electronic voting should be unambiguous and secure.

-Before any e-voting by the GB takes place, the EC will notify the GB of its intent to conduct an electronic vote and shall facilitate a face to face discussion forum.
+Before any e-voting by the GB takes place, the EC will notify the GB of its intent to conduct an electronic vote and shall facilitate a face-to-face discussion forum.
 This discussion forum will have no minimum quorum requirements.
 The summary of the arguments in favor and against shall be circulated forthwith to the GB after the conclusion of this discussion forum together with the final text of the resolution that is being voted on.
 The voting period shall start after this notification and shall be no less than the notice period for a corresponding physical GB meeting.
 The total number of votes cast by the GB must exceed the meeting quorum requirements for a corresponding physical GB meeting.

 If the quorum is not met, the EC has the option of asking for a second round of electronic vote on the same resolution with an additional voting period of 10 days.
 The votes of the first round of voting are included in the second round of voting.
 The total number of votes cast by the GB must exceed half the meeting quorum requirements for a corresponding physical GB meeting.
 To calculate the quorum, the total votes cast in two rounds of voting are used.